gapotchenko/Gapotchenko.FX/README.md

 ## Modules

-Gapotchenko.FX framework consists of granular modules that form thematic hierarchies of functionality.
+The framework consists of granular modules that form thematic hierarchies of functionality.

 [Learn more about Gapotchenko.FX modules >](Source/Modules#modules)